Didi Gregorius: Personal life

 Gregorius adopted the nickname "Didi" in 2009, when his American teammates had trouble pronouncing the name "Mariekson".
 His father and brother also go by "Didi".
-Gregorius, like many Curaçao natives, is fluent in four languages: English, Spanish, Dutch, and Papiamento.
-In his free time, he enjoys photography, and he picked up tattooing when the COVID-19 pandemic paused the 2020 MLB season.
+Gregorius, like many Curaçaoans, is fluent in four languages: English, Spanish, Dutch, and Papiamento.
+In his free time, he enjoys photography and drawing, and he picked up tattooing when the COVID-19 pandemic paused the 2020 MLB season.

 While playing with the Yankees, Gregorius began to post "victory tweets" after every winning game, often accompanied by the hashtag "#startspreadingthenews".
 These tweets would often incorporate specific emojis that Gregorius had assigned to various teammates.
 Gregorius briefly stopped posting during the start of the 2019 season, while he was recovering from Tommy John surgery, because he "didn't want to make [the wins] all about me", but resumed when he was activated from the injured list.
 He continued the tradition after signing with the Philadelphia Phillies, telling reporters that he would "have new emojis" for his new teammates.